igorzg/appix/docs/route-rule.md

 <a name="RouteRule+parseRequest"></a>
 ### routeRule.parseRequest(pathname, method) ⇒ <code>Object</code>
-Parse request and get result
-When route rule is extend following object structure has to be returned
+Parse request and get result when route rule is extend following object structure has to be returned.

 **Kind**: instance method of <code>[RouteRule](#RouteRule)</code>
 **Since**: 1.0.0